andeemarks/py-launchpad-mk2/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

 This library provides a Python interface to access the [Novation Launchpad MK2](https://global.novationmusic.com/launch/launchpad#) programmatically.
+Using this library, you will be able to:

+- Light specified cells with up to 127 colours
+- Light rows and columns as single addressable units
+- Flash and pulse cells
+- Scroll text (with and without looping) across the display
+- Be notified when individual cells are pressed

 The code started life as a clone of [my Clojure repo](https://github.com/andeemarks/clj-launchpad-mk2) and uses the [mido](https://github.com/mido/mido) library for the low level MIDI integration.

 ![Novation Launchpad Mk2](./resources/lp-mk2.png)